snapcd-samples/sample-deployment-full/README.md

 ## What This Sample Creates

-This sample creates a mock e-commerce application stack with the following modules:
+This sample creates a sample e-commerce application stack with the following modules:

 ### Infrastructure Layer
 - **VPC** - Virtual network with public/private subnets, environment variables, and lifecycle hooks